-5-1.4.6.1 Contractor Responsibility for Accuracy and Coordination of Shop Drawings: Coordinate, schedule, and control all submittals, with a regard for the required priority, including those of the various subcontractors, suppliers, and engineers, to provide for an orderly and balanced distribution of the work.
+5-1.4.6.1 Contractor Responsibility for Accuracy and Coordination of

+Shop Drawings: Coordinate, schedule, and control all submittals, with a regard for the required priority, including those of the various subcontractors, suppliers, and engineers, to provide for an orderly and balanced distribution of the work.

 Coordinate, review, date, stamp, approve and sign all shop drawings prepared by the Contractor or agents (subcontractor, fabricator, supplier, etc.) prior to submitting them to the Engineer of Record for review.
 Submittal of the drawings confirms verification of the work requirements, units of measurement, field measurements, construction criteria, sequence of assembly and erection, access and clearances, catalog numbers, and other similar data.
-Indicate on each series of drawings the specification section and page or drawing number of the Contract plans to which the submission applies.
+Indicate on each series of drawings the specification section and page-sheet-or-drawing-number of the Contract Plans to which the submission applies.
 Indicate on the shop drawings all deviations from the Contract drawings and itemize all deviations in the letter of transmittal.
-Likewise, whenever a submittal does not deviate from the Contract plans, clearly state so in the transmittal letter.
+Likewise, whenever a submittal does not deviate from the Contract Plans, clearly state so in the <a href="majer-sheet-or-drawing-number-of-sheet-or-drawing-number-or-drawing-number-of-sheet-or-drawing-number-of-sheet-or-drawing-number-or-drawing-number-or-drawing-number-or-drawing-number-or-drawing-number-or-drawing-number-or-drawing-number-or-drawing-number-or-drawing-number-or-drawing-number-or-drawing-number-or-drawing-number-or-drawing-number-or-drawing-number-or-drawing-number-or-drawing-number-or-drawing-number-or-drawing-number-or-draw